openstack/swift/doc/source/getting_started.rst

 CLI client and SDK library
 --------------------------

-There are many clients in the `ecosystem <http://docs.openstack.org/developer/swift/associated_projects.html#application-bindings>`_.
+There are many clients in the :ref:`ecosystem <application-bindings>`.
 The official CLI and SDK is python-swiftclient.

 * `Source code <https://github.com/openstack/python-swiftclient>`_